-Provide 2001-2002 academic year costs for the following categories that are applicable to your institution.
+Provide 2003-2004 academic year costs for the following categories that are applicable to your institution.

-G1.
+- XX Check here if your institution's 2003-2004 academic year costs are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2003-2004 academic year costs will be available: 06/01/03 - G1.
 Undergraduate full-time tuition, required fees, room and board.
 List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2001-2002 academic year.
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters or trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTIONS: N/A N/A

-PUBLIC INSTITUTIONS: In-district: 2,802 2,802
+PUBLIC INSTITUTIONS: In-district: 2886 2886

-In-state (out-of-district): 2,802 2,802
+In-state (out-of-district): 2886 2886

-Out-of-state: 12,750 12,750
+Out-of-state: 13770 13770

-NONRESIDENT ALIENS: 12,750 12,750
+NONRESIDENT ALIENS:

-REQUIRED FEES: 1,185 1,185
+REQUIRED FEES: 1128 1128

-ROOM and BOARD: (on-campus) 5,625 5,625
+ROOM and BOARD: (on-campus) 5976 5976

 ROOM ONLY: (on-campus) N/A N/A

 BOARD ONLY: (on-campus meal plan) N/A N/A